Qiksar/crudio/README.md

 ```

-# Build a Complete Demo From Github
+# Build a Rich Demo From Github

 These instructions will help you to build a completely functional demo, with quite a complex data model, so you can explore specific things that Crudio does in terms of creating and connecting database rows in relationships.